ooaklee/ghatd/external/billingmanager/README.md

 the API key, browser publishable key, or absolute HTTP(S) return URL is incomplete.
 Shared checkout also requires both `UserService` and `PricerService`; webhook-only flows do not.

+A non-empty `CustomerPortalReturnURL` independently opts the provider into the hosted portal route.
+Manual compositions should also call `paymentprovider.ValidateCustomerPortalProviderConfig` at startup.
+The optional `CustomerPortalConfigurationID` selects a provider-owned portal configuration when the adapter supports one; neither setting comes from a client request.
+Portal-enabled providers must also implement `CustomerPortalSessionURLValidator` so their hosted origin is checked before a session URL reaches a browser.

 ### 2. Create a Checkout Session